-If you love jazz, heading to a jazz club is an excellent way to spend an evening.
+If you love jazz, heading to a jazz club is an excellent way to spend an evening, especially if you want to discover up and coming artists.
 While being able to experience great music is usually the main goal, the best jazz clubs in the world also offer more than just fantastic music.
 The atmosphere can play a big role.
 Similarly, choosing a jazz club with historical significance can make the time spent there even more meaningful.

 There are many amazing jazz clubs in the world.
 If you are looking for the absolute best jazz clubs, here are the ones you need to explore.